|electric tumblers and polishers||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

-Tumblers and polishers are used to gloss, matte, or refine the surface of brass, bronze, castings, coins, copper, fashion accessories, fingerprint keepsakes. glass, gold, jewellery, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
+Tumblers and polishers are used to gloss, matte, or refine the surface of jewellery, glass, silver, stones, aluminium, brass, bronze, coins, copper, fashion accessories, fingerprint keepsakes, gold, lapidary, metals, minerals, model parts, rocks, shells, and small treasures.
 And there are diverse archeological, engineering, geological, home-hobby, and industrial applications.

 They're very popular for putting a lustre on anything made from Art Clay silver clays, bronze clay, copper clay, and PMC metal clays, and adding a matte or gloss finish to beach glass and small pebbles.

 A rotary tumbler for jewellery and silver has a motor base unit, a revolving barrel part-filled with water, mixed stainless steel media, and a chemical cleaner.
 As the drum rotates, the mixed steel-shapes repeatedly fall onto the material to be polished and their collective tiny impacts gradually burnish and harden the surface.

 A rotary tumbler for glass, rocks, and stones has a motor base unit, a revolving barrel part-filled with water and abrasive grit.
 As the drum rotates, the grit particles repeatedly fall onto the material to be polished and the collective tiny impacts and scratches gradually smooth the surface.
 It's normal to use several graded grits followed by a polish.

 Rotary tumblers are often called barrelling polishers, lapidary tumblers, jewellery tumblers, glass polishers, rock tumblers, and stone tumblers.
 The practice of cutting and polishing stones, minerals, and gems is called lapidary.